-Contrary to logic, a person’s starting credit score doesn’t begin at zero.
+Contrary to what you might think, a person’s starting credit score doesn’t begin at zero.
 In fact, no one’s credit score is zero.
 The lowest credit score is 300, but that doesn’t necessarily mean that’s a person’s starting score.
-If a person is just starting and has no credit history, they’re more likely to have no score.
+If a person is just starting and doesn’t yet have any credit history, they’re more likely to have no score at all.

 So, for a person just beginning their credit journey, what is the starting credit score?
-Read on to learn the factors that impact this score from the beginning, and the habits to establish to ensure a better credit score.
+Read on to learn the factors that impact this from the start and the habits that can help ensure a better credit score.

 How Your Credit Score Is Calculated

 There’s no standardized starting credit score.
-That may be partly due to the factors that influence how a score is calculated.
-What a person’s done in their young credit history will impact their starting score.
+That may be partly due to certain factors that influence how a score is calculated.
+A person’s young credit history will impact their starting FICO® score.

-The FICO® Score is widely used in the U.S. to help determine a person’s credit score.
-This FICO company uses the following to calculate its score:
+The FICO® Score is a numerical scoring system widely used in the U.S. to help determine a person’s creditworthiness.
+The FICO company calculates the score, which ranges between 300 and 850, using the following data:

 Track your credit score with SoFi